jdavis/nebulous-adventure/README.md

 nub
 ===

-A text editor with style.
+A simple & beautiful text editor with style.